harireddy7/CricWise/README.md

 ## Features:

-1. Add player to squad
+1. Add player to squad (default role as Batter)
 2. Add player to playing 11 from squad
 3. Edit player
 4. Assign a role to player (batter/bowler...)